 - The staff will be wearing face masks while on duty and have a daily health check.

-Update 23rd January 2021: in addition to the mandatory PCR test, you now also must have a negative rapid test when traveling to or via the Netherlands.
-This test must be taken just before departure (maximum 4 hours).
+Update 18th March 2021: in addition to the mandatory PCR test, you now also must have a negative rapid test when traveling to the Netherlands.
+This test must be taken within 24 hours before departure.

 Safe Travels Stamp